paulresdat/ServiceCollection/README.md

 The important thing to note here is the same principle is applied from the CsvMaker where the configuration object is a dependency in the constructor so that the service injection library can automatically resolve that for you.
 Here we see an example that the values that are specified in `main.py` is what is registered with the `SqlConfig` object.
 This is an example of centrally defining settings in one place that's then used throughout the application where it is asked for.
 Using settings JSON files is described in more details below.

-### Notes on Design Principles

 We can see from the above example how the architecture of an app can look, and we've demonstrated some simple injection principles as well as a basic configuration class.
 This approach can differ from how folks usually write Python applications.
-Even though dependency injection and service resolution does exist in Python, one can tell they're applied in a different kind of way that allows for resolution, perhaps in already existing applications that may not previously had automatic dependency resolution.
-In contrast, this library coerces us to look at the entire organization and design of your app from the ground up.
+Even though dependency injection and service resolution does exist in Python, one can tell they're applied in a different kind of way for already existing applications that may not previously had automatic dependency resolution.
+This library encourages us to look at the entire architecture and design of your app from the ground up at the start of tackling a new project.

-Folks that script applications and do not think about the architecture of their app as much, sole programmer types, or folks that don't think too much about what other eyes may be looking at the code that they've written such as those who would be required to maintain the code of the original programmer, may find some concepts strict and verbose in code.
-As an example, I've seen folks make heavy use of dictionaries (associative arrays in other languages) and pass them everywhere for settings values and JSON data.
-It's not a bad way, and it's easy and quick to do.
-However, forcing a stricter approach to map dictionaries to explicit class properties may seem like more work than is necessary to some of these folks.
-In this regard, this library may not be for them.
-But I assure you, the benefits of maintaining code and reading code will be evident to you by adopting the design principles this library encourages.

 ### Configurations and Settings

-In this section we will be discussing the different scanarios you may need to setup static configuration data that you will need to pass around in your application.
+In this section we will be discussing the different scanarios you may need to setup static configuration data that you may need to pass around in your application.
 There are 3 main ways of doing it, one way being an explicit approach for testing.
 However there is a recommended way of using static data for your application, and that's by using JSON files that are then transformed to objects in memory when the application starts.
 Below are the examples of 3 main ways you use configurations.

 #### Configurations and Dictionaries